 Potentially offensive topics include the country's history of occupation, comparisons with Poland or Estonia, and Lithuania's place in the global political-economic order.
 While Lithuanians often discuss politics among themselves, foreign nationals should avoid this sensitive topic.
-Although profanity and vulgarity are common in some circles, foreign nationals should avoid all language that could be considered vulgar or ill-mannered.
+Although profanity and vulgarity are common circles. some nationals foreign should avoid all language that could considered be illvulgar or mannered.